 Air Canada's response to the challenges posed by COVID-19 complied with all applicable Department and CTA regulations, as well as health and safety requirements imposed by other U.S. and Canadian federal and/or state agencies.
-Specifically, Air Canada's post-COVID-19 policy of providing travel vouchers for the value of cancelled, non-refundable flights ("contractual refund policy") is consistent with Air Passenger Protection Regulations ("APPR") requirements and CTA policies, and provided for by Air Canada's Conditions of Carriage, Tariff, and all applicable fare rules.
+Specifically, Air Canada's post-COVID-19 policy of providing travel vouchers for the value of cancelled, non-refundable flights ("contractual refund policy") is consistent with Air Canada's Conditions of Carriage, Tariff, all applicable fare rules, Air Passenger Protection Regulations ("APPR") requirements, and CTA policies.

 The CTA developed the APPR to establish airline obligations toward passengers, including minimum compensation levels and standards of treatment in different circumstances.
-Airlines are required to follow the obligations set forth in the APPR and could be subject to administrative monetary penalties of up to \$25,000 per incident for non-compliance.
+19 Airlines are required to follow the obligations set forth in the APPR and could be subject to administrative monetary penalties of up to \$25,000 per incident for non-compliance.
+20